forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 	> Even minor brain damage is not wanted for children, adolescents or pregnant women.

-	> For viruses having a neurotropism effects can be both serious or harmless.
+	> For viruses having a neuro-tropism effects can be both serious or harmless.
 Sometimes this can have very bad effects which can e.g. result from severe mumps or polio infections.
-However some viruses such as flaviviruses can cause virulent infections but can also subtle persistent infections without causing much damage // This summer, when thinking exactly about this chapter, I caught a tick which likely infected me with the tick-borne encephalitis virus.
-It initially caused a very mild illness which was followed by regular but slight back pain for a couple of weeks which mostly went away by now.
-I don't experience other adverse effects even though TBE infections may be persistent (TBE can also infect the brain and cause serious or even deadly Meningoencephalitis).
+Some viruses such as flaviviruses can cause virulent infections but can also subtle persistent infections, whether these are adverse is not quite clear.

 * *Lympho-Tropism:* If lymphoid tissues are entered and many lymphocytes die, a weakening of the immune system can occur: For some this may cause herpes zooster which is easy diagnosable from visible changes on the skin for others it may be something else.
 In theory, some cancer cells may remain undetected and cause cancer in the coming months or years.

 * *Bone Marrow:* If the bone marrow is infiltrated, pluripotent stem cells can be altered or knocked off.
 The stem cell niches in the bone marrow are some of the best protected cells for good reason.
 In theory messing around with the bone marrow stem cell niches can cause many adverse effects e.g. increased aging or cancer risk.

-* *Ovaries:* If cells in the follicles or even oocytes themselves are transfected this can have unwanted effects for having children.
-E.g. cells can die and the number of  primordial follicles (respectively local stem cell populations) decline which can cause decreased fertility and can be viewed as early aging of the fertility system.
-Other effects are possible too, the transfected RNA, other ingredients such as polyethylen-glycol or the produced spikes may remain in oocytes or close by cells - this could cause a mess during embryogenesis.
+* *Ovaries:* If cells in the follicles or even oocytes themselves are transfected this can have unwanted effects.
+E.g. cells can die and the number of  primordial follicles (respectively local stem cell populations) decline, this could be viewed as an early aging of the fertility system.
+Other effects are possible too, the transfected RNA, other ingredients such as polyethylen-glycol or the produced spikes may remain in oocytes or close by cells - in theory this could affect embryogenesis.

 > The chances for the latter likely are low but for in the case of mass vaccination (with unclear benefits for the young) even low probabilities are relevant.

 > The above effects are highly speculative.
 Predictions can only be done when ALL the cells and tissue tropism experiments (including the failed trials and research experiments) are published!

+>> Coincidentally when thinking about the above kinetics in early summer 2021, I didn't pay attention to ticks, caught one and likely also caught tick-borne encephalitis virus (TBEV) - borrelia are unlikely due to symptoms and to 2x200mg doxycycline post-exposure prophylaxis.
+It initially caused a very mild illness which was followed by regular but slight back pain for a couple of months which mostly went away by now.
+I don't experience other adverse effects even though TBEV can infect both the CNS and the bone marrow and *unlike* the 'mRNA' vaccines, these viruses can cause life-long persistent infections.
+>
+>> There are vaccines against TBEV which protect mice against deadly disease and produce IgG antibodies in humans [to check which type], but the effects (positive or negative e.g. ADE is a risk for flaviviruses) of these vaccines (all inactivated viruses with adjuvants) on subtle but possibly persistent infections are to my knowledge unknown.
+Ideally there would be a safe vaccine mimicking natural infections since wild type infections carry risks both short- and long-term, however they reliably protect against subsequent infection - which is useful if one loves to move through nature.

+>> The above example of TBEV, is put to emphasize that some viral infections are in theory much more risky than 'mRNA' vaccination.
+However SARS-CoV-2 is by fare less dangerous for the young than TBEV - at least before Omicron for which the tropism and the direction of evolution is not yet clear.
+Though against Omicron it is unclear whether vaccination is beneficial (as of 19.12.).

 #### Cell Kinetics